Muscular Dystrophy

 Travel

 If you are travelling in Europe, it gives you access to public health services at no cost.
 If you have a smart phone, you can download the EHIC app to help you navigate overseas health systems.
 Remember, your card needs to be renewed every five years.
-While some sites will try charging for the service it is free through the official site which can be found at ehic.ie.
+While some sites will try charging for the service it is free through the official site which can be found at European Health Insurance Card (EHIC)

-• Wheel the world – Accessible travel experiences around the world.
+Wheel the world – Accessible travel experiences around the world

 Medical Services